 - if a man touch your bottom, don't react, only go away, otherwise the man will loose his face and will react violently specially if he is drunk.

 Some women travelled alone without any trouble, some others have more trouble.
 We don't know why.
 Rape is rare.
 The trouble is more harrassing, calling, touching...
-If it happen to you, just go away.
+If it happens to you, just go away.

 If you have sex with locals, please tell them that not all the white women search it.
 Local men think that most of white women come to Sri Lanka (specially to the beach) to have sex...
 A reason is that it happened very often.
 Another reason is that the sex movies show only white women...
 The Sri Lankan are not allowed to have sex before marriage.
 The parents check the bed sheet after the first night after the wedding.
 So the Sri Lankan women are not available for sex.
 So the boys try with foreigners.

 It looks bad, written like that.
 But it is not, many single women travelers enjoyed their Sri Lankan holiday very much and didn't get any trouble.
-You will find many bad comments on the traveling forums because people always say the bad things and forget to say the good things.